Chinoiserie 1910 – Origin

 66 cm

-This model is available custom-made at the price of €95/m².
+This model is available made-to-measure at a price of €115/m².

 Configure your dimensions